sortiz4/unibrowse/README.md

-Unibrowse is a single-page web application allowing users to browse through all of the currently allocated Unicode blocks, search for character names, literals, and code points, and learn additional information about each character simply by mousing over them.
+Unibrowse is a single-page web application allowing users to browse through all of the currently allocated Unicode blocks, search for character names, literals, and code points, and learn additional information about each character simply by hovering over them.

 ## Compilation
 Those seeking to compile must have...